Cycling Cambodia – part2: Kampot to Phnom Penh (and the Angkorian temple of Phnom Chisor)

 Nearby Phnom Penh

-Back on Highway 2, the road gets more and more busy and less and less interesting.
-Maybe Highway 3 could’ve been slightly better, but due to the proximity with Phnom Penh I won’t bet on this.
+Back on Highway 2, the road gets busier and less interesting.
+Maybe Highway 3 could’ve been slightly better, but given its proximity to Phnom Penh, I won’t bet on it.

 Leaving Highway 2 for Choeung Ek road at Krang Svay, we pass beside the biggest and most infamous of the Khmer Rouge killing fields, 10km before Phnom Penh.

-Cycling in Phnom Penh is a nightmare, one of the worst cities in South East Asia and thus in the whole world.
-Drivers are crazy, rules non-existent, temperatures near the boiling point and roads narrow and full of potholes.
+Cycling in Phnom Penh is a nightmare; it’s one of the worst cities in Southeast Asia and thus in the whole world.
+Drivers are crazy, rules are nonexistent, temperatures are near boiling, and roads are narrow and full of potholes.

-Luckily is a small city, so you won’t have to suffer for so long.
-We spent a few days here, exploring the best tourist attractions in Phnom Penh while deciding if to go up north into Laos or cross the border with Vietnam.
+Luckily, it’s a small city, so you won’t have to suffer for long.
+We spent a few days here, exploring the best tourist attractions in Phnom Penh while deciding whether to head north into Laos or cross the border into Vietnam.

 If you have more information, please feel free to contribute in the comments!